foxtrot75/Cppcheck-Lite/README.md

 # Cppcheck Lite

-**Cppcheck Lite** is a minimal Visual Studio Code extension that runs [cppcheck](https://cppcheck.sourceforge.net/) against C/C++ files upon save and reports any warnings or errors in the Problems panel.
+**Cppcheck Lite** is a minimalistic Visual Studio Code extension that runs [cppcheck](https://cppcheck.sourceforge.net/) against C/C++ files upon save and reports any warnings or errors in the Problems panel.

 ## Features